-Alabama has a short, but significant coast line.
-With the natural deep water harbor at Mobile Bay and up the Mobile River, the state has a strategic location for the maritime industry of the Gulf of Mexico.
-Where the Mobile River enters the Bay is the Port of Mobile, the state’s only deep water port and one of the largest ports in the country in terms of tons of cargo.
-With access to railways, interstates, and the waterways that connect it to the Great Lakes, and Ohio and Tennessee River valleys, this is a busy shipping port.
+Where the Mobile River enters the Bay is the Port of Mobile, the state’s only deep-water port and one of the largest ports in the country in terms of tons of cargo.
+This is a busy shipping port with access to railways, interstates, and the waterways that connect it to the Great Lakes and Ohio and Tennessee River valleys.

 Maritime Accidents in Alabama